bootchk/sleepSyncAgent/README.md

 Single-hop, broadcast: each unit hears all other units; no unit relays messages to others

 Isolated: no unit is a gateway to a larger network, and the system does not have an external clock reference

+Platform independent:  platform layer isolates the algorithm from the RTOS and wireless stack.

 Architecture: